Terwilliger69105/69105.github.io/_pages/burritoverse/charactercreation.md

 **When doing stats:** Choose one stat which you would like to be your "expert" stat.
 You may have up to **seven** points in this stat.
 All other stats may only go to **five**.

-Players in *The Price of Freedom* may start the game with **4D10+10** stat points.
+Players in *???* may start the game with **4D10+10** stat points.
 Please re-roll all 1s.
-If you have extra stat points then you may make them into "+1s" for things which, upon completing the first major adventure of the game (Leaving Deimos for Mars (or wherever else)) will automatically be applied to said attribute.
+If you have extra stat points then you may make them into "+1s" for things which, upon completing the first major adventure of the game (the underwater job) will automatically be applied to said attribute.

 ---